Student Enrichment Center (SEC): Placement Testing

 Location: The SEC is located in Building 11 (Administration Building) in the rear upper level of the library.

 The Student Enrichment Center provides a variety of testing, counseling and student support services.
-These include: Placement Testing and Career Assessments to explore student interests and aptitudes, Career Counseling Services, Tutorial Assistance Services and Support Services for Students with Disabilities (including students with learning disabilities) as well as coordination of Veteran's Educational Benefits.
+These include: Placement Testing and Career Assessments to explore student interests and aptitudes, Career Counseling Services, Tutorial Assistance Services and Support Services for Students with Disabilities (including students with learning disabilities).
 All Student Enrichment Center services are free to the MTCC student.
 Walk-ins are accepted; however, appointments are encouraged to guarantee the student these services in a timely manner.

 In order to guarantee high program standards and student success, it is important that the academic abilities of students be equal to program entrance requirements.
 The "open door" policy allows all students the opportunity to further their education; however, program entrance requirements must be met.